iraK21/BuildH2O/README.md

 In other words:

-• If an oxygen thread arrives at the barrier when no hydrogen threads are present, it has to wait for two hydrogen threads.
+• If an myOxygen thread arrives at the barrier when no hydrogen threads are present, it has to wait for two hydrogen threads.

-• If a hydrogen thread arrives at the barrier when no other threads are present, it has to wait for an oxygen thread and another hydrogen thread.
+• If a hydrogen thread arrives at the barrier when no other threads are present, it has to wait for an myOxygen thread and another hydrogen thread.